 The famous landmarks in this square are Washington Park and St. Peter and Paul Catholic Church.

-St. Peter and Paul Catholic Church is located on the north end of the square and an unmissable stop while in this area.
+St. Peter and Paul Catholic Church is located on the north end of the square and is an unmissable stop while in this area.
 It is FREE to enter.

 Started in 1912 but not completed until 1924, this Romanesque church with twin spires is one of the only few churches in town that provides mass in Chinese and Italian.